CodeYourFuture/syllabus-archive/js-core/week-04/lesson.md

 ## Hello World

-It is programming tradition that the first thing you do in any language is make it say "Hello world!".
+It is programming tradition that the first thing you do in any language is make it output "Hello world!".
 This is the first thing we'll do in JavaScript, using something called a `console.log()`.

 ## `console.log()`